151km from Opotiki

 |

 Hicks Bay – There is a sudden and dramatic change and this bay, originally named Te Wharekahika and renamed after one of the crew of the “Endeavour” is a truly lovely place.
-In Ngāti Porou history it gains its importance as the place the most famous of Ngāti Porou fighting chiefs, Tuwhakairiora first made his home on entry into the area.

 In times past a freezing works and port were established at the western end of the Bay under the lee of Matakaoa Point.
 With forestry development on the East Cape, maybe the port will be developed again.
 Hicks Bay marks the start of the large sheep and cattle stations which extend from here to the south of the North Island along the East Coast and for many miles inland.